 In general, business requirements documents encompass a project, as they describe how each requirement meets the business’s needs.
 These requirements must be measurable, achievable, and meet the expectations of stakeholders.
-Requirement documents help stakeholders understand the resources that the firm’s team needs to produce the desired result of the project.
+Business requirements documents help stakeholders understand the resources that the firm’s team needs to produce the desired result of the project.
 Similarly, it will also help the project team determine how they will conduct quality control tests.

-BRDs act as the foundation of a project because they list the business requirements in relation to customer needs.
+Business requirements documents act as the foundation of a project because they list the business requirements in relation to customer needs.
 It also helps direct the project and ensure that the various departments remain on schedule, as it outlines the objectives of the project and a timeline and schedule of the deadlines.
 In addition to describing the company’ goals for the product it is producing, BRDs typically describe the wants and expectations of the client.
 Thus, a business requirement document contains the details of the business solution for the project.

 What Does a Business Requirement Document Include?